Termination analysis: Dependent types

-Termination check is very important in dependently typed programming language and theorem proving systems like Coq and Agda.
+Termination check is very important in dependently typed programming language and theorem proving systems like Rocq and Agda.
 These systems use Curry-Howard isomorphism between programs and proofs.
 Proofs over inductively defined data types were traditionally described using induction principles.
 However, it was found later that describing a program via a recursively defined function with pattern matching is a more natural way of proving than using induction principles directly.
-Unfortunately, allowing non-terminating definitions leads to logical inconsistency in type theories, which is why Agda and Coq have termination checkers built-in.
+Unfortunately, allowing non-terminating definitions leads to logical inconsistency in type theories, which is why Agda and Rocq have termination checkers built-in.

 Sized types

 One of the approaches to termination checking in dependently typed programming languages are sized types.
 The main idea is to annotate the types over which we can recurse with size annotations and allow recursive calls only on smaller arguments.
 Sized types are implemented in Agda as a syntactic extension.

 Current research

 There are several research teams that work on new methods that can show (non)termination.
 Many researchers include these methods into programs that try to analyze the termination behavior automatically (so without human interaction).
 An ongoing aspect of research is to allow the existing methods to be used to analyze termination behavior of programs written in "real world" programming languages.
 For declarative languages like Haskell, Mercury and Prolog, many results exist (mainly because of the strong mathematical background of these languages).
 The research community also works on new methods to analyze termination behavior of programs written in imperative languages like C and Java.

-Because of the undecidability of the Halting Problem research in this field cannot reach completeness.
-One can always think of new methods that find new (complicated) reasons for termination.